mattpopovich/mattpopovich.com/_posts/2025-09-05-how-big-of-a-solar-panel-do-you-need-to-power-the-world.md

 This value is the cornerstone of the rest of our calculations.

-### Solar Panel Energy Generation
+## Solar Panel Energy Generation
 We just calculated how much *power* our solar panels will generate per square meter, but how much *energy* will they generate for us over a day?
 Or over a year?

 The power that we calculated is during ✨ideal conditions✨.
 The sun's strength is not a consistent $1000 \ \mathrm{W/m^2}$.
 The sun's irradiance is strongest during midday, but it still shines in the mornings and evenings.
-And even if it is cloudy, our solar panels will still be generating some power.
+And even if it is cloudy, our solar panels will still be generating some power from diffused sunlight (bouncing through clouds).
 So how can we calculate the energy generated while taking these factors (and more) into account?
 Thankfully, someone has already ran these numbers for us: [globalsolaratlas.info](https://globalsolaratlas.info) has created `PVOUT`.

 > ["[`PVOUT` represents] the power output achievable by a typical configuration of the utility scale PV system, taking into account the theoretical potential, the air temperature affecting the system performance, the system configuration, shading and soiling, and topographic and land-use constraints"](https://globalsolaratlas.info/global-pv-potential-study)

 `PVOUT` is given in units $\mathrm{kWh/kWp}$.
-This is saying "given the wattage of your solar panel, this is how much energy (Wh = watt-hours) your panel will generate.
+This is saying "given the peak wattage of your solar panel, this is how much energy (Wh = watt-hours) your panel will generate.
 Previously, we calculated the average $\mathrm{kWp}$, so we are ready to use this value.

 [For Denver, CO, we get](https://globalsolaratlas.info/map?c=38.664067,-105.270996,7&s=39.749434,-104.974365&m=site) $PVOUT \approx 4.7 \ \mathrm{kWh/kWp}$ per day.
 Thus: